 A: No, you are more than welcome to run ANY race and still train with us!

 Q: I am a very slow runner, is this still the right program for me?

 A: Absolutely.
-We want to inspire and educate all levels, regardless of pace.
+We want to inspire and educate all levels.
 We will always have Mentors to run alongside you, so you do not need to worry about being alone on the runs.